The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 Gage has catered many of these over the years, describing the tricky logistics of trucking in ice and supplies along the security perimeter that surrounds the grand avenue.
 Gage says he estimates he could have made $1.5 million over the inaugural week.

 This year, he’s offering delivery breakfasts and lunches to clients who might host viewing parties.
-Michaels is selling swearing-in brunch kits with a champagne cocktail and a “stars and stripes” quiche.
+Michael is selling swearing-in brunch kits with a champagne cocktail and a “stars and stripes” quiche.
 For corporate clients, he’s shipping patriotic-themed cookie decorating packages.

 Many in the industry are hoping that the spread of the vaccine will mean 2021 still finishes better than the previous year.
 Some clients share their optimism, and calls are already coming in for people wanting to book weddings and other parties in the fall, which many caterers are taking down with the digital equivalent of a pencil — something that can’t be locked in, not yet.